 Dress Code: Tourists are required to dress appropriately, nonetheless, a coverup is will be provided.

+Explore the mosque freely; also, there are volunteers on hand to talk and answer any questions about Islam.
 After exploring the National Mosque, make your way to the Islamic art Museum which is situated just up the hill from the mosque 2 minutes walk away.

 Learn to appreciate art at the Islamic Art Museum

 This museum is a hidden gem of Kuala Lumpur, rarely frequented by the tourists despite being so close to the National Mosque.
-The Islamic Art Museum exhibits whopping 7000 artefacts making this museum a must visit not only for Islamic art buffs but also tourists who want to learn more about this branch of art.
+The Islamic Art Museum exhibits whopping 7000 artefacts making this museum a must-visit not only for Islamic art buffs but also tourists who want to learn more about this branch of art.

 This museum showcases a collection that is truly symbolic of the Islamic world.
 It covers an incredible breadth from scale models of mosques around the world to calligraphy, jewellery and so much more.

-The museum provides visitors with stunning and extensive view of Islamic art, culture and architecture.
+The museum provides visitors with a stunning and extensive view of Islamic art, culture and architecture.
 Explanations are also provided for visitors who may not have much knowledge on the subject.

 It’s the only museum in the world that highlights Islamic arts from various parts of Asia.